 I’m the same, in my own way.
 There’s an oversized, tattered Mary Poppins movie storybook.
 Mary Poppins was the first movie I ever went to the movies to see.
 Mom and I went to a theater in downtown Richmond.
 I was enchanted.

-I carried tomato soup and bacon sandwiches in a Mary Poppins lunch box all through elementary school.
+I carried tomato soup and bacon and mustard sandwiches in a Mary Poppins lunch box all through elementary school.
 That tin is now in our attic where it holds every high school corsage I ever received.
 There weren’t that many.

 For now, I’m keeping the picture book, the lunch box, and the corsages.
 Next question.